Zeeshan138063/github-secrets-scanner/README.md

 A Python-based tool to scan GitHub repositories for exposed credentials, API keys, tokens, and secrets using Gitleaks.
 Automatically generates detailed reports for multiple repositories.

 ## Features
-- Scan multiple repositories in one go.
+- Scan multiple repositories in one go
+- Interactive Streamlit web interface for easy scanning
+- Real-time scan progress monitoring
+- Interactive visualization of scan results
+- Export results in CSV format
-- Generate beautiful Markdown reports for each repository.
+- Generate detailed Markdown reports
-- Supports both public and private repositories.
+- Supports both public and private repositories
-- Easy to set up and use.
+- Easy to set up and use

 ## Prerequisites
 - Python 3.x